dhop90/pentair-pool-controller/README.md

 4. Install a new device of type Pentair Pool Controller and configure it.
     - Go to https://graph.api.smartthings.com/device/list, click New Device, complete the form selecting "Pentair Pool Controller" for the type.
-    - Be sure to fill in the correct Device Network ID - same as the Controller MAC Address below.
+    - Be sure to fill in the correct Device Network ID.
     - In the IDE (or Preferences in the SmartThings App) you can update all preferences for the Device:
     	- Controller IP and Port - Set these to match the device where you have nodejs-PoolController running
-      - username/password if you have "expressAuth": 1 configured in config.sjon (currently this is mandatory, but can be easily changed)
+        - username/password if you have `"expressAuth": 1` configured in config.sjon

 ## Issues
 Currently this is very specific to my setup.
-Manual changes to the Device Handler to fit your environment.
+Manually change the Device Handler to fit your environment.

 Change circuit definition in parse function as needed
 ```